 Ginkgoes are often planted as street trees or garden specimens for their lovely, emerald-green leaves.
 But the trees also bear fruit.
 The primary issues with ginkgo identified by homeowners involve this fruit.

 Female trees bear generous amounts of fruits in autumn.
 Unfortunately, many of them fall to the ground and decay there.
 They smell like rotting meat as they decay, which makes those nearby unhappy.

 Like every tree, ginkgo trees are vulnerable to some diseases.
 The ginkgo tree diseases include root problems like root knot nematodes and phytophthora root rot.

 Root Know Nematodes

 Root knot nematodes are tiny, soil-dwelling worms that feed on a tree’s roots.
 Their feeding causes the ginkgo roots to form galls that prevent the roots from absorbing water and nutrients.

 Treating ginkgo diseases that involve root knot nematodes is difficult.
 All you can do is to start managing sick ginkgo trees by adding compost or peat to the soil to help the trees process nutrients.
 If they become badly infected, you’ll have to remove and destroy them.

 Your better bet is to prevent root knot nematodes from infecting your ginkgo in the first place.
 Buy your young tree from a reputable nursery and make sure it is certified to be a nematode-free plant.

 Phytophthora Root Rot

-Phytophthora root rot is another of the diseases of ginkgo that occurs occasionally.
+Phytophthora root rot is another one of the diseases of ginkgo that occurs occasionally.
 These soil-borne pathogens can cause a tree to die within a few years if not treated.